Accretion-Driven Turbulence in the Circumgalactic Medium

 \section{Acknowledgements}

 The Authors thank Yuval Birnboim for insightful discussions related to this paper.
 RG and JS were supported by the Israel Science Foundation (grant No.\ 2584/21) and by a grant from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel.
-CAFG was supported by NSF through grants AST-2108230 and AST-2307327; by NASA through grants 21-ATP21-0036 and 23-ATP23-0008; and by STScI through grant JWST-AR-03252.001-A; and by BSF through grant \#2024262.
+CAFG was supported by NSF through grants AST-2108230 and AST-2307327; by NASA through grants 80NSSC22k0809, 80NSSC22K1124 and 80NSSC24K1224; by STScI through grant JWST-AR-03252.001-A; and by BSF through grant \#2024262.